davidamber/capstone-project/README.md

 ## Coffee Calculator App
-This is a coffee app that calculates the amount of water and coffee that you need based on the amount of coffee and brew method that you choose
+This is a coffee app that calculates the amount of water and coffee that you need based on the amount of coffee and brew method that you choose.
 ## Contents

 ## Daily Progress
 - April 18th (50% done)
   - Finished modifying database tables/models